samuelhward/LOCUST_IO/README.md

 ## Equilibrium Things

-* Need to add functionality to calculate toroidal current density when reading in GEQDSK. equivalent IDS is #time_slice(itime)/profiles_2d(i1)/j_tor
-* Generate the R,Z coordinate arrays when reading in a GEQDSK (currently only generated when writing out to IDS)
 * Need to pass grid name and description to equilibrium IDS write out function / DECIDE WHAT TO DO WITH THIS DATA AND HOW TO PASS IT